 Ysgol yr Esgob Church in Wales Voluntary Aided School accepts pupils between the ages of 4 and 11 years of age (and the ages of 3 and 4 in the Nursery Class).
 As a Church in Wales Voluntary Aided School, the Governing body of the school is responsible for the admission of pupils.
-Admission forms can be obtained from the School Formatted: Font: (Default) Arial, 10 pt, Not Italic, Underline, Font color: Auto or for entry into reception applications are made online via the Flintshire County council website.
+Admission forms can be obtained from the School or for entry into reception applications are made online via the Flintshire County council website.
 The timescale of the Local Authority (LA) admission timetable is followed for the handing out, consideration period and return of these forms.